kyverno/website/content/en/policies/pod-security/restricted/deny-privilege-escalation/deny-privilege-escalation.md

 ---
+type: "docs"
-title: "Deny Privilege Escalation"
+title: Deny Privilege Escalation
-category: Pod Security Standards (Restricted)
-policyType: "validate"
+linkTitle: Deny Privilege Escalation
+weight: 40
 description: >
     Privilege escalation, such as via set-user-ID or set-group-ID file mode, should not be allowed.
 ---